krzychb/toit-max6675/README.md

 # Usage

-The following example is using GPIO pin banging.
+The following example is using bit banging of GPIO pins.

 ```toit
 import gpio